An Easy Guide to Recycling Your Beauty Products

 How many times can you deep clean your bathroom or re-organize your vanity in a given month?
-For most of us, the number shot up exponentially this year, with excess downtime turning home projects into deeply cathartic acts.
+For most of us, the number shot up exponentially in recent years, with stay-at-home projects becoming deeply cathartic acts.
 With all that productivity comes an underlying dilemma: What to do with those tubes and pumps now destined for your trash and recycling bins?
 And what even belongs in there anyway?

 “By default, the bathroom is one of the most difficult places for folks to recycle,” says Gina Herrera, who is the North American Senior Director of Brand Partnerships for TerraCycle, an organization dedicated to eliminating waste when it comes to non-recyclable, or traditionally hard to recycle items, like beauty products.
 And while the exact number of beauty products that end up in the trash isn't easily quantifiable, consider this: Non-recyclable packaging—120 billion units of which is produced by the global beauty industry, according to the awareness campaign for Zero Waste Week—makes up one quarter of landfill refuse.

 As for Westman Atelier's signature sticks, compacts, and mascara wands?
 Here's a snapshot of where we're at: We are fully committed to the health of our planet, from choosing FSC-certified sustainable birchwood handles for our brushes to researching novel plastic alternatives for future products, and working only with labs that implement innovative energy reduction and waste disposal strategies; our secondary packaging is made from Invercote, a paperboard with one of the lowest carbon footprints available.
-And (big news!), we are in the process of a major initiative to convert to refillable packaging, starting with our circular compacts.
-(Stay tuned for more on that soon!)
-For now, you can currently take WA products to any of Credo Beauty's nine nationwide stores for complimentary recycling via Pact, or send them directly to TerraCycle using their paid Zero Waste box program.
+And a major initiative to convert our existing compacts and future launches to refillable packaging is currently underway.
+(Stay tuned for more on that later this year.)

-Whatever your favorite products, from the eucalyptus scented body wash that's an instant sanity check to the red lipstick that makes you feel like you, we hope this shorthand guide makes it easier to get more of them into the recycling bin.
+Whatever your favorite go-tos, from the eucalyptus scented body wash that's an instant sanity check to the red lipstick that makes you feel like you, this shorthand guide makes it easy to get more of them into the recycling bin.

 Start with Your City's Recycling Program